tilledminds/OPNsense-Dashboard-2025/configure.md

 ![Graylog Index Set](https://www.bsmithio.com/post/opnsense-dashboard/indexset.png)

-Once that's done, download the [content pack](https://raw.githubusercontent.com/bsmithio/OPNsense-Dashboard/master/config/OPNsense-pack.json) and install it on Graylog by navigating to System -> Content Packs -> Upload, choose the pack, Upload, then Install.
+Once that's done, download the [content pack](https://raw.githubusercontent.com/bsmithio/OPNsense-Dashboard/master/config/OPNsense-pack.json) and install it on Graylog by navigating to System -> Content Packs -> Upload, choose the pack, Upload

+Go back to the content packs and install the one you just uploaded

+> Note: make sure you actually install the pack you just uploaded

 Now, add your index set from earlier to the "OPNsense / filterlog" stream.
 Navigate to Streams -> More Actions -> Edit Stream -> select your index set and save.